 Know Before You Go

 There is free parking behind the building or across the street from.
-When booking online their website has a glitch and it is easier to just show up.
-Also they have excellent waffles and coffee on sit, or there is a cat Cafe nearby.
+Also, they have excellent waffles and coffee on sit, or there is a cat Cafe nearby.
 Last but not least, look for all the hidden Barbies in the museum.